Cat Spa Bath: How 2 People Can Do It

 The term "Spa Bath" is what I use for a bath for your feline which does not require that you clean every square millimeter of his or her body surface.
 Therefore, if you are bathing your cat to drown fleas or to wash off skunk spray (eeeuooo!), this is not the bath to use.
 However, if your precious pet has achy, arthritic shoulders or some dust and dirt on just her back, the cat spa bath could be just the thing to make you and your cat happy.

-The sort of dirt which I targeted in my most recent Spa Bath for my two cats was construction dust and possible other yucky stuff in which they may have rolled.
+My two cats are geniuses at covering themselves in construction dust and other yucky stuff.
 To start, they love my work-in-progress basement.
-And, when I, their "mother," do something especially crazy, such as try to put a Halloween costume hat on them (see the 3-cornered pirate's hat hanging from Cincy's neck in the photo below), the basement is even more attractive as a hideout!
+And when I, their "mother," try something especially crazy, such as putting a Halloween costume hat on them (see the 3-cornered pirate's hat hanging from one's neck in the photo below), the basement becomes very attractive for hiding from me!

 Cat in Dusty Play Area

 For the two human "estheticians," this clothing is required:

 1 or 2 hand towels or dish towels

 For the bathing process, have these supplies:

 A bathroom with a door which closes securely and which has a bath tub

 BLUE DAWN dishwashing liquid